 In 1932 the legislature passed the Optional Forms Act of 1932.
 It authorized the county executive or the county manager form of county government, centralizing administrative responsibilities to allow more-efficient operations.
-County Managers were given the authority to hire and fire heads of county agencies.
-The authority of County Executives was more limited, and they could just recommend such actions to the elected members on the Board.
+County Managers were given the authority to hire and fire heads of county agencies, without getting approval from the elected Board of Supervisors.
+The authority of County Executives was more limited; they could just recommend such actions to the elected members on the Board of Supervisors.

-If local residents voted for the county executive or the county manager new form of local government, two state constitutional officers - Commissioner of the Revenue and Treasurer - were eliminated and replaced by a county Finance Director.
-The responsibilities of the three other state constitutional officers - Sheriff, Commonwealth’s Attorney, and Clerk of the Circuit Court - were not affected by changing the form of county government.
+If local residents adopted the county executive or the county manager form of local government, elected supervisors gained more control over revenue and spending.
+Two state constitutional officers - Commissioner of the Revenue and Treasurer - were eliminated and replaced by a county Finance Director.
+The responsibilities of the three other state constitutional officers - Sheriff, Commonwealth's Attorney, and Clerk of the Circuit Court - were not affected by changing the form of county government.

 Henrico County, affected by suburban growth from Richmond, adopted the County Manager form.
+To qualify for that form, population density must be at least 500 people per square mile.
 Albemarle County, which surrounded the City of Charlottesville, became the first in Virginia to adopt the County Executive form.
-Both counties saw immediate cost savings, enabling a reduction of county taxes in the iddle of the Great Depression.4
+Both counties saw immediate cost savings, enabling a reduction of county taxes in the middle of the Great Depression.4

 The Code of Virginia now authorizes several more options for county government, as well as the opportunity for counties to obtain a charter that can increase local governing powers.

-Under the Traditional form of government used by 88 of Virginia's 95 counties, voters elect a Board of Supervisors with 3-11 members as their governing body.
+The County Commission/Traditional form of government, created when the 1870 Constitution eliminated county courts, is used by 84 of Virginia's 95 counties.
+Voters elect a Board of Supervisors with 3-11 members as their governing body.
 Supervisors may be elected from individual magisterial districts, from multi-member districts, or at-large from the entire county.
 The board may choose to hire a county administrator to manage day-to-day operations, or the board itself may perform those duties and rely upon a clerk to document and execute decisions.

 Board of County Supervisors in Prince William County, considering issuing bonds for parks and transportation projects in 2019